 AppArmor vs. SELinux Comprehensive Comparison

-In world of cybersecurity, there are two commonly used tools for enforcing mandatory access control (MAC) policies on Linux systems: AppArmor and SELinux.
+In the world of cybersecurity, there are two commonly used tools for enforcing mandatory access control (MAC) policies on Linux systems: AppArmor and SELinux.
 Both of these tools provide a layer of security by limiting actions that a particular process or application can take on a system.
 In this article, we will be taking a comprehensive look at both AppArmor and SELinux and compare their features and capabilities.

 Overview of AppArmor and SELinux

-AppArmor and SELinux are both Linux security modules (LSMs) that can be used to protect a system from various security threats.
+AppArmor and SELinux are both Linux Security Modules (LSMs) that can be used to protect a system from various security threats.
 They are designed to restrict actions of applications, processes, and users on a system.
 Both tools use MAC policies to determine what actions are allowed and what actions are not.

 AppArmor was developed by Novell, and it was initially released in 2005.
 It is an LSM that is designed to be easy to use and deploy.
 AppArmor uses a profile-based approach to security, where each application has its own security profile.
 These profiles specify what actions an application can take, such as accessing certain files or network ports.